Frequently Asked Questions

 - When and where are HAL meetings held?

-- HAL meetings are typically held at Amsterdam City Hall at 61 Church Street, Amsterdam, N.Y. at 6:00 PM on the third Wednesday of the month.
-Full Membership meetings are held quarterly in January, April, July, and October and are open to the public.
-Trustee meetings are held every month.
+- HAL meetings are typically held at Amsterdam City Hall at 61 Church Street, Amsterdam, N.Y. at 6:00 PM on the third Wednesday of every month and are open to the public.
+The January, April, July, and October meetings are Full Membership Meetings, with the April meeting being the Annual Meeting where the past year’s activities and business are reviewed and plans for the coming year are discussed.
+Trustee meetings are held during the other months.
+Meeting reminders are posted on the website and members are notified by E-mail of any changes to the normal schedule.
+Meeting announcements are also provided to the local newspaper.
 Committee meetings are scheduled by the individual committees.
-Meeting schedules are posted on the website and members are notified by E-mail of any schedule changes.
-Meeting announcements are also provided to the local newspapers and radio stations.